A summary of common Rotary protocols are listed as well as some suggested formats to handle frequently used introductions and PHF Recognition.

 In becoming a Paul Harris Fellow, (name) joins a remarkable company of persons throughout the world, all recognised for their devotion to the ideal of goodwill, peace and understanding.
 It is the goal of Rotarians the world over, and one that (name) clearly shares.

 It gives me real pleasure (name) to present you the three emblems of appreciation given to Paul Harris Fellows – certificate, medallion and pin.
-We congratulate you, and we thank you for your commitment to the programmes of The Rotary Foundation of Rotary International.
+We congratulate you, and we thank you for your commitment to the programs of The Rotary Foundation of Rotary International.